IQSS/askdataverse/askdata/README.md

 * install the [application token](https://docs.posit.co/shinyapps.io/getting-started.html)
 * run the ["install certificates.command"](https://www.geeksforgeeks.org/how-to-install-and-use-ssl-certificate-in-python/) for your python version
 * run `pip install -r requirements.txt`
-* in your shell do: `export CONNECT_REQUEST_TIMEOUT=36000`.
+* in your shell type: `export CONNECT_REQUEST_TIMEOUT=36000` and the return key.
 You can use a larger number if {rsconnect} gives a timeout error.
 This is a shinyapps.io issue
 * deploy with `rsconnect deploy shiny ./ --name askdataverse --title askdata --exclude *.db`